PwC, Deloitte keep top spots in global audit market

 LONDON PricewaterhouseCoopers held the top spot in rankings for accounting income last year, a sector where fees were squeezed by increased regulatory scrutiny and competition, an International Accounting Bulletin survey said on Wednesday.

-The closely watched annual survey showed that the "Big Four" accounting firms - PwC , Deloitte, KPMG and Ernst & Young - took 67 percent of the total $165.4 billion in fees which the sector earned in 2012, little changed from 2011.
+The closely watched annual survey showed that the "Big Four" accounting firms - PwC , DeloitteDLTE.UL , KPMG KPMG.UL and Ernst & Young ERNY.UL - took 67 percent of the total $165.4 billion in fees which the sector earned in 2012, little changed from 2011.

 Deloitte maintained its position as the second largest firm, just $210 million in fees behind PwC's $14.9 billion, while growth in income at the big firms collectively slowed to 6 percent from 8 percent in 2011.